yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 <p align='center'><sub><strong>Figure 5: Using Binary Ninja to NOP function call</strong></sub></p>
 </div>

-Even without fancy tool like Binary Ninja, you can still easily patch it with any hex editor (will just take a little longer to calculate the file offset of the ptrace call from its virtual address).
+Even without fancy tool like Binary Ninja, you can still patch it with any hex editor.
 There are other ways to bypass ptrace too.
 For example, another popular method is preloading with either LD_PRELOAD or /etc/ld.so.preload.

-LD_PRELOAD is an environment variable that contains paths to shared libraries, and if set, the dynamic loader will load them before other shared libraries. /etc/ld.so.preload can also be used to achieve the same effect except that it is a file.
+LD_PRELOAD is an environment variable that can contain paths to shared libraries, and if it does, the dynamic loader will load them before other shared libraries. /etc/ld.so.preload can also be used to achieve the same effect except that it is a file.
 For more information on their differences check out this [post](https://minipli.wordpress.com/2009/07/17/ld_preload-vs-etcld-so-preload/).
 Essentially, preloading with either LD_PRELOAD or /etc/ld.so.preload allows us to bypass ptrace since we can set own implementation of ptrace to be ran instead.

 ## Approach